UAAP Season 52 men's basketball tournament: Elimination round

-Notes: Adamson Falcons and UST Glowing Goldies' 2nd round outing against NU Bulldogs could be assumed as a victory.

 First round results

 De La Salle University won their first nine games before losing to arch rival Ateneo Blue Eagles, 61-67 on September 17, playing without national team players Jun Limpot and Johnedel Cardel.

 FEU Tamaraws and De La Salle Green Archers were tied at 11 wins and two losses going into the final playing date.
 The Tamaraws edged the Green Archers, 78-77, on free throws by Andy De Guzman as FEU is one win away from winning the crown.

 Finals

 The Tamaraws narrowly missed winning Game one of the finals as they were dragged into overtime before yielding.
 Andy de Guzman of FEU knotted the count at 77-all with 19 seconds left in regulation period.

 The Archers trailed by six points, 47-53, when a 13-1 run gave La Salle a 60-54 advantage.
 The Tamaraws came within 67-71, on two free throws by rookie playmaker Johnny Abarrientos, but Green Archer Eddie Viaplana hit a three-pointer to iced the game, 74-67 for La Salle, with 35 seconds remaining.